D-E-F-E-A-T/video-game-pc-phase-2/README.md

 # The Adventures Of Orchi
-An fun, whimsical, suprising 2D/3D adventure game written in DirectX, C++, and XAML based off of the Engine project.
+An fun, whimsical, suprising 2D/3D adventure game of the same genre as the original "Legend of Zelda."
+Written in DirectX 11, C++, and XAML based off of the Engine project.